danilolapegna/spotify-searcher/README.md

 - A side `DrawerLayout` with search filters? (search only artists, search only tracks, sort by...)

 - Some pagination, maybe with lazy loading, could be added to the main search in order to add a few more results per string.
 By the way, as far as I could see, for now, a reasonable set of relevant results is always displayed within the first 20.

-- Api call kept on hold when there's no network: probably a larger queue could be implemented + a mechanism to make sure the app isn't re-executed in case it isn't "useful" anymore for the current screen.
-By the way, even in this case, the compromise serves the purpose.